Miscellaneous

 Around 2004, I partially switched tracks and started focusing more on web development.
 I learned JavaScript (and of course HTML and CSS) and worked for a while as a freelance client-side developer (now commonly referred to as frontend developer).

 In the fall of 2006, I started OffCircle, which I ran for 15 years.
-During these years, I was involved in about fifty programming projects.
+During these years, I was involved in approximately fifty programming projects.
 In addition to all the previously mentioned languages, I gained experience with Python, Java, and C#.

 An explosive spread of the WordPress framework led to the growing importance of the server-side language PHP.
 Nowadays, this language is one of my main skills, and over the years I have constructed and updated a large number of themes and plugins for WordPress.
 Further backend work has made me consider myself a full-stack web developer.
 I am also skilled in modelling and have experience with simulations (often using C or C++).
 Finally, I have been involved in the development of several mobile applications.